 |Follow PSU Football:||Follow @PennStateFball|

-Career: Ranks No. 12 on Penn State’s career field goals made charts with 30...Owns the school record for consecutive field goals made with 18, breaking Sam Ficken’s mark of 15 straight makes between the 2012 and 2013 seasons...Had his consecutive field goals made streak snapped on a first quarter blocked kick vs. Ohio State...The 18-straight made field goals were tied for the longest streak in the Big Ten since Brad Craddock (UMD) converted 24-straight in from 2013-14...The 18 consecutive field goals are tied for the fourth-longest streak in Big Ten history.
+Career: Finished his career tied for No. 7 on Penn State’s career field goals made charts with 39, equaling the marks of Matt Bahr (1976-78) and Robbie Gould (2001-04)...Capped his career at No. 6 on the career scoring charts at Penn State with 261 points...His 144 consecutive extra point conversions finished No. 2 in Big Ten history following the 2017 season and broke the previous Penn State mark held by Brett Conway (119; 1994-96)...Capped his career as the school record holder in career field goal percentage (79.6%), besting Nick Gancitano's previous mark (77.6%; 1981-83)...Ended his career as the school record holder for consecutive field goals made with 18, breaking Sam Ficken’s mark of 15-straight makes between the 2012 and 2013 seasons...Had his consecutive field goals made streak snapped on a first-quarter blocked kick vs. Ohio State (10/22/16)...The 18-straight made field goals were tied for the longest streak in the Big Ten since Brad Craddock (UMD) converted 24-straight (2013-14)...The 18 consecutive field goals were tied for the fourth-longest streak in Big Ten history following the 2017 season.

-Season: Tied the Penn State single-season record with 62 converted extra points attempts, equaling Brett Conway’s mark from 1994...Joins Brett Conway (62, 1994) and Kevin Kelly (60) as the only place kickers with 50-plus made extra points in a single season...Tied for No. 2 on Penn State’s single-season field goals made charts (22), trailing only Sam Ficken’s 24 makes from 2014...Finished No. 5 on the PSU single-season scoring charts (128 points)...Davis and Saquon Barkley became the first set of teammates to score 100 points in the same season...Tied the Big Ten single-season kick scoring record with 128 points, equaling the mark set by Ohio State’s Sean Nuernberger in 2014.
+Season: 2017: Broke Penn State's single-season extra points made record with his sixth of nine successful PATs at Maryland (11/25), and finished his senior season with 71 made extra points, surpassing the mark of 62 he previously shared with Brett Conway (1994)...Became the first Penn State kicker with multiple seasons of 50-plus extra points made...His 98 points in 2017 ranked No. 16 on the single-season scoring charts.
+2016: Tied the then-Penn State single-season record with 62 converted extra points attempts, equaling Brett Conway’s mark from 1994...Joined Brett Conway (62; 1994) and Kevin Kelly (60; 2008) as the only place kickers with 50-plus made extra points in a single season...Tied for No. 2 on Penn State’s single-season field goals made charts (22), trailing only Sam Ficken’s 24 makes from 2014...Finished No. 5 on the PSU single-season scoring charts (128 points), a total that ranked No. 6 at the end of his career...Davis and Saquon Barkley (132) became the first set of teammates to score 100 points in the same season...Tied the Big Ten single-season kick scoring record with 128 points, equaling the mark set by Ohio State’s Sean Nuernberger in 2014.

 Season: Started all 14 games at place kicker...Off to the best kicking start in Penn State history.